Nelson’s portfolio, weighted by position size. I update it approximately once a month.

 How are you deciding which positions to sell?

 I’m mostly looking in the 60-89 range in the portfolio.
 I’m much more inclined to sell a small position first, since I don’t have much conviction in those names.
+I’m currently looking hard at the 80th to 86th positions, and will likely make sales from there first.

 Any small position is currently going through a test.
 My decision is either add to it — and make it a decent-sized position — or punt it.
 There are no holds in the 60-89 range.
 Only buys and sells.